Recipes | Breads, Muffins & Biscuits

 This post may contain affiliate links.
 Please see our disclosure policy for details.

 The days of our Harvest Moon Bakery feels like another lifetime.
-Robin and I had our bakery in downtown Amherst, MA and every detail was approached with quality in mind.
-Her then husband built our beautiful maple counter and laid the terra cotta floor tiles.
+Robin and I had our bakery in downtown Amherst, MA and every detail, from our custome designed maple counter, to the custom-blended coffee from a local roaster was approached with quality in mind.

-A version of these Maple Pecan Scones was in regular rotation and we thought it was time to create a low FODMAP, gluten-free rendition.
+A version of these Maple Pecan Scones was in regular rotation and quite popular.
+We thought it was time to create a low FODMAP, gluten-free rendition.
 They are gently sweetened, a little crumbly and best enjoyed alongside a piping hot beverage of your choice.

 Gluten-free Maple Pecan Scones on a white plate with spring blossoms in background